As I write this

 inherently tied into each other

-and destroyed even if one piece is too frayed
+and divided even if one piece frays

 I was born with a longing